 Some people tend to lose weight when they are stressed, whereas others gain weight, so a Kapha person would probably gain some.

 A sattvic (balanced) Kapha displays virtues, such as love, devotion, and faith.
-Also, is content, and presents a comforting presence.
+Also, it is content and presents a comforting presence.
 Balanced Kaphas are steady, patient, fair, balanced, loyal, forgiving, nurturing and supportive.

 A rajasic (overactive) Kapha is preoccupied with the acquisition and accumulation of material things.
 Also, a rajasic Kapha dominates, is controlling, greedy and materialistic, constantly seeking wealth and cares only for his position and image.